-On July 21, 2020 and July 23, 2020, the Company entered into agreements with certain governmental agencies to resolve, with respect to such agencies, all of such agencies' outstanding civil, and where applicable criminal, investigations described above.
+On July 21, 2020, July 23, 2020, and October 1, 2020, the Company entered into agreements with certain governmental agencies and the 45 states participating in the settlement ("State AGs") to resolve, with respect to such agencies and State AGs, all of such agencies' and State AGs' outstanding civil, and, where applicable, federal criminal investigations described above.
 Specifically, the Company has entered into:

-- a civil settlement agreement, effective July 23, 2020, with the DOJ through the AUSA for SDNY, and on behalf of the Office of Inspector General of the Department of Health and Human Services (the "OIG"), and with the relator named therein (the "SDNY Civil Settlement Agreement"); - a civil settlement agreement, effective July 23, 2020, with the DOJ through the AUSA for SDCA, and on behalf of the Defense Health Agency, the Tricare Program and the Office of Personnel Management, which administers the Federal Employees Health Benefits Program (the "SDCA Civil Settlement Agreement"); - a non-prosecution agreement, effective July 21, 2020, with the AUSA for SDCA (the "Non-Prosecution Agreement"); and - a corporate integrity agreement, effective July 21, 2020, with the OIG (the "Corporate Integrity Agreement" and, together with the SDNY Civil Settlement Agreement, the SDCA Civil Settlement Agreement, and the Non-Prosecution Agreement, the "Agreements").
+- a civil settlement agreement, effective July 23, 2020, with the DOJ through the AUSA for SDNY, and on behalf of the Office of Inspector General of the Department of Health and Human Services (the "OIG"), and with the relator named therein (the "SDNY Civil Settlement Agreement"); - a civil settlement agreement, effective July 23, 2020, with the DOJ through the AUSA for SDCA, and on behalf of the Defense Health Agency, the Tricare Program and the Office of Personnel Management, which administers the Federal Employees Health Benefits Program (the "SDCA Civil Settlement Agreement"); - a non-prosecution agreement, effective July 21, 2020, with the AUSA for SDCA (the "Non-Prosecution Agreement") in resolution of all criminal allegations; - a corporate integrity agreement, effective July 21, 2020, with the OIG (the "Corporate Integrity Agreement"); and - civil settlement agreements, effective October 1, 2020, with the State AGs ("the State Settlement Agreements").